WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 The First Amended Joint Prepackaged Plan of Reorganization eliminated approximately $1.15 billion of WeightWatchers' debt—a reduction of roughly 70% from the prepetition debt load of approximately $1.6 billion.
 The company emerged with approximately $475 million in remaining debt.

 The prepackaged structure limited opposition.
-Texas taxing authorities including Bexar County and the City of Brownsville filed a joint objection to confirmation related to treatment of tax claims, representing the only significant challenge to plan approval.
+Texas taxing authorities including Bexar County and the City of Burleson filed a joint objection to confirmation related to treatment of tax claims, representing the only significant challenge to plan approval.
+That dispute was resolved quickly; the Texas taxing entities withdrew their objection on June 10 after the debtors agreed to include specific confirmation-order language providing that allowed Texas taxing authority claims would be treated as Class 1 Other Secured Claims.
 No major creditor groups filed objections; holders of 75% of secured debt had already committed to support the plan before filing.

 The WeightWatchers chapter 11 achieved confirmation in 42 days.
-The combined disclosure statement and confirmation hearing process consolidated what would otherwise be separate proceedings into a single court event.
+The motion for a combined hearing on disclosure statement adequacy and plan confirmation consolidated what would otherwise be separate proceedings into a single court event.
+The combined hearing scheduling order set the framework for the accelerated timeline.

 | Date | Event |